LovecraftZhang/LeetCode/README.md

 # LeetCode

-Code for soving problems on LeetCode.
+Code for solving problems on LeetCode.